-In the two-year post-doctoral program, fellows are matched with faculty members who provide mentorship across an array of approaches and methods, including neuroimaging, genetics, developmental longitudinal perspectives, treatment evaluation, and dissemination and implementation research that encompasses the range of major child and adolescent psychiatric disorders.
-Fellows receive resources for travel, coursework, and pilot research.
+In the two-year postdoctoral program, fellows are matched with faculty members who provide mentorship across an array of approaches and methods, including neuroimaging, genetics, developmental longitudinal perspectives, treatment evaluation, and dissemination and implementation research that encompasses the range of major child and adolescent psychiatric disorders.
+In addition, fellow have the opportunity to participate in the Career and Research Development Seminar (CARDS) series, and receive resources for travel, coursework, and pilot research.

-The post-doctoral program is two years in length, and the pre-doctoral program is eight weeks.
+The postdoctoral program is two years, and the predoctoral program is eight weeks.

 Who should apply?

-Pre-doctoral training: Medical students with an interest in specializing in child and adolescent psychiatry should apply to the summer program.
+Predoctoral training: Medical students with an interest in specializing in child and adolescent psychiatry may apply to the summer program.

 How many spots are available?

 Six postdoctoral stipends and four predoctoral summer stipends for medical students are available each year.

 Click here for the program’s application materials.